TARGENE/targene-pipeline/paper/paper.md

 ## Estimators

-In TarGene we default to using Targeted Maximum-Likelihood Estimation [@van2018targeted] and XGBoost [@chen2016xgboost] as the machine-learning model.
-We have selected this default because it was the best performing estimator in simulations across a variety of genetics tasks [@labayle2025semi].
+In TarGene we default to using Targeted Maximum-Likelihood Estimation [@van2018targeted] and XGBoost [@chen2016xgboost] as the machine-learning model but any estimators defined in TMLE.jl is valid [@Labayle_TMLE_jl_Targeted_Minimum_2025].
+These defaults provided the best performance in simulations across a variety of genetics tasks [@labayle2025semi].
 In the presence of computational restrictions, tradeoffs can be made and lighter models can be used.

 # Acknowledgements